-Spoilers For ‘The Young And The Restless’: Abby Gets Heartbreaking Baby News
+Spoilers For 'The Young And The Restless': Abby Gets Heartbreaking Baby News

 "She eventually realizes that she has resources and the power of being an Abbott and a Newman behind her.
 Where there's a will, there's a way, and Abby is going to find a way to make this dream of having a family happen," Ordway said.

-Without a doubt, Abby and Chance have the money and power to make things happen more than some couples in their situation.
+Without a doubt, Abby and Chance have the money and power to make things happen, unlike most other couples in their situation.
 Whether they choose to pursue the possibility of finding a surrogate or adoption, they have the ability and funds to ensure that they have the large family they want to have.
 Perhaps Abby will ask Mariah, Tessa, or Lola to carry her baby, or maybe she and Chance will open their home to a child who needs a home.